spack/spack-tutorial/tutorial_environments.rst

    $ spack env status
    ==> In environment myproject

-And, if you want to leave this environment and go back to normal Spack, you can use ``spack env deactivate``.
+If you want to leave this environment and go back to normal Spack, you can use ``spack env deactivate``.
 We like to use the ``despacktivate`` alias (which Spack sets up automatically) for short: